freenas/freenas-docs/userguide/snippets/wizard.rst

-being used to access the administrative graphical interface, go to :menuselection:`System --> General`, click the "Save Config" button, and browse to the directory to save the configuration to. **It is recommended to always backup your configuration after making any configuration changes**.
+being used to access the administrative graphical interface, go to :menuselection:`System --> General`, click the "Save Config" button, and browse to the directory to save the configuration to. **It is recommended to always back up your configuration after making any configuration changes**.

 #ifdef freenas